FadhlanPutra/FadhlanPutra/README.md

 # :dizzy: About Me:
 - 👋 Hi, I’m: Fadhlan Putra Pamungkas
 - 👀 I’m interested in: Technology
-- 🌱 I’m currently learning: Web Development
+- 🌱 I’m currently learning: Web Development and App Development
 - 💞️ I’m looking to collaborate on:
-- 📫 How to reach me:
+- 📫 How to reach me: Via Email or Website
 - 😄 Pronouns: Fadhlan
 - ⚡ Fun fact: ...
 <br>